oamts/landing-page-api/README.md

-# React Avançado - Landing Page API
+# React Avançado - API

 This is the API to create the [React Avançado Landing Page](https://reactavancado.com.br/).